react-web-apps/rwa-community/README.md

 The members learn through hands-on development and collaboration.

+# Why should you join it?

+Running code is the ultimate truth.
+You can learn best by actually doing it.
+Doing it alone is boring.
+Doing it with a helpful and welcoming community is fun.

+We would take projects where we gradually learn each group of related concepts and move to a higher level of complexity.

+You can highlight your contribution in the project repository to get a job of your dream or get suitable promotions in existing employment, or you can just contribute to the fun of learning.

+# How do I get started?

+We would add more content to help the new comers to get started.
+The community projects are open and can be viewed anytime.

+If you wish to contribute as a developer, please submit a request (https://github.com/react-web-apps/rwa-community-guidelines/issues/new) to add you as project member.

 # Code of conduct

 JAMStack code of conduct (https://jamstack.org/code-of-conduct/) is a fair representative until we draft our own.